 Thin Film Solar Panels

-A second-generation offering, thin-film solar panels, are produced by juxtaposing multiple photovoltaic films onto a base.
+A second-generation offering, thin-film solar panels, is produced by juxtaposing multiple photovoltaic films onto a base.
 There are many benefits that thin-film solar panels bring to the table, such as:

 - Easy production